Asian Games postponed: What it means for Indian sport – disappointment for some, relief for others

 ESport

+“It is pretty shocking news.
+All the players are already training and have scheduled everything around the Asian games 2022.
+I am already dedicating all of my time to the game.
+Hope the situation in China will become normal soon, and it would not be postponed to a very distant date.”— Shikhar Choudhary, ESports Hearthstone contingent

 “I can’t say I’m not disappointed by hearing the news, but it was kind of expected given the Covid-19 situation.
 I’m gonna take it positively because I’m going to get more time to practice.
 Ever since I started preparing myself for the qualifiers/tournament I’ve made progress better than I did in the last 4 years.
 So I’m gonna keep practicing and hopefully, I’ll be able to finally compete in Asian Games.
-Whenever it’s going to happen, I’ll be prepared.”— Mayank Prajapati, Esports athlete
+Whenever it’s going to happen, I’ll be prepared.”— Mayank Prajapati, Esports Street Fighter V athlete